clojure-quant/quanta/README.md

 Provides a light convenience wrapper over [ta4j](https://github.com/ta4j/ta4j) as well as a very early attempt at a pure clojure implementation of something similar.

-## Demo
+## Demo - GoldlyDocs Web app

-See the [demo] directory for some usage examples.
+See the [profiles/demo] directory for some usage examples.

 TA ships a goldly web-app.

-Clone TA and run: `cd profiles/demo && clj -X:goldlyb`
+Goto demo directory: `cd profiles/demo`

-TA ships some notebooks that you can edit in PinkGorilla notebook.
+Run the demos
-Clone TA and run: `cd demo && clj -X:notebook`
+ - run: `clj -X:goldly-docs`

-If you want to build the notebook from scratch, use: `cd demo && clj -X:notebook2`
+ - in webbrowser go to localhost:8000

-** Remote REPL **
+ - nrepl server is running on port 9100  (in vscode called nrepl jack in)

- - in terminalyou have pinkgorilla notebook running
+** add datasource credentials **

- - in webbrowser go to :8000 and create a new notebook
+create this file: profiles/demo/creds.edn - then add your secret key in this format:
- - in your ide connect nrepl to port 9100
+{:alphavantage "YOUR-SECRET-KEY"}

-   (in vscode called nrepl jack in)
+## bybit import

-   port can be seen in .webly/config.edn
+Goto demo directory: `cd profiles/demo`

- - all evals after evaling :gorilla/on will show up in notebook
+- once:  `clj -X:bybit-import-initial`
- - :gorilla/off stops evals in sniffer
+- every 15 minutes / whenever you want to update. (missing a bar cannot happen) `clj -X:bybit-import-append`

 ## run unit tests / speed tests